 “Yes,” he said.
 “The product insert confirmed it is OROS.”

 Exactly.
-The OROS technology is central to the way Concerta pills release the medication (methylphenidate) into the body.
-It is a proprietary technology, and extremely difficult to mimic.
+A company named Alza owns the OROS technology.
+And that technology is central to the way Concerta pills release the medication (methylphenidate) into the body.
+It is a proprietary technology, and extremely difficult if not impossible (so far) to mimic.

-Trigen seems to be claiming the same delivery method as Concerta’s OROS delivery system (a laser-drilled osmotic pump, proprietary to a company called Alza)—but is very careful never to use the word OROS.
+Trigen seems to be claiming the same delivery method as Concerta’s OROS delivery system—but is very careful never to use the word OROS.

 My instincts are that Trigen hoped that sufficient buzzwords (see below, in boldface) would snow the pharmacists and physicians (as it did the CVS/Caremark pharmacist I spoke with).